lowrycito/handbook/pages/study-manual-general-handbook-24.md

 Family members, bishops, and other leaders help youth prepare to serve a mission.
 Bishops invite each young man to become a missionary, as well as each young woman who desires to serve.
+The following suggestions can help youth
+prepare:

   * Help them become effective member missionaries in sharing the gospel before they receive a call to serve.